ArfatulAsif/AI-ML-DL-algorithmic-Pathway/1 Machine Learning/1 Supervised Learning/1 Linear Regression/README.md

 ### Key Idea: The Line of Best Fit

-Imagine you have some data points on a graph:
+Imagine we have some data points on a graph:

 - On the X-axis (horizontal), you have an input feature (e.g., "hours studied").
 - On the Y-axis (vertical), you have the output (e.g., "exam score").

-If you plot these points, they might look scattered.
+If we plot these points, they might look scattered.
 Linear Regression tries to find the **best straight line** that fits these points.
 This line is called the **line of best fit**.

 The equation of this line looks like this: